 Further study

 It's possible to study for a Masters or other postgraduate qualification in a related area such as crop science and management, animal technology and agricultural technology.
-If you want to move into research or lecturing, you'll usually need a PhD.
+Moving into research or lecturing usually requires a PhD.

-Undertaking postgraduate study may also be useful if you want to move into a different career such as journalism, marketing or business consulting.
+Undertaking postgraduate study may also be useful if you want to change to a different career such as journalism, marketing or business consulting.

 For more information on further study and to find a course that interests you, see Masters degrees and search for postgraduate courses in agriculture.